CUCyber/presentations/recon/intro2info.md

 Note:
 * Versioning of software
 * ssh versioning:
-* use auxiliary/scanner/ssh/ssh_version
+* use auxiliary/scanner/ssh/ssh\_version
 * set RHOST
 * run

 ## Nikto
 * A great starting tool for gathering information on webservers
-* Gives alot of information on webservers
+* Gives a lot of information on webservers

 Note:
 * Nikto -h 10.20.18.25